yehiamtheone/forrealdatingapp/README.md

 This document outlines the environment variables required for different deployment scenarios and application components.

-## Docker Compose / System Variables
+## Docker Compose / Jenkins Credentials / System Variables

 For Docker Compose deployments or system-wide configuration: